-Part-time Appointments

-Instructor positions or parts of positions may be authorized by the appropriate Dean and filled on a part-time basis.
+d) Part-time Appointments: Instructor positions or parts of positions may be authorized by the appropriate Dean and filled on a part-time basis.
+A part-time appointment means a Lab Instructor appointed to a position whose normal number of hours of work per week are less than that of a full-time Lab Instructor.

-1.0 All postings shall be approved by the Academic Vice-President and Provost upon recommendation of the appropriate Dean and requested by the Department Chair based on departmental teaching requirements.

-1.1 For Laboratory Instructor

-- a) Vacancies shall be filled by open competition, by means of an advertisement on the University's Web site and in the appropriate Department and local media, for at least a two (2) week period.
+- 1.0 All postings shall be approved by the Academic Vice-President and Provost upon recommendation of the appropriate Dean and requested by the Department Chair based on departmental teaching requirements. - 2.0 For Laboratory Instructor - a) Vacancies shall be filled by open competition, by means of an advertisement on the University's Web site and in the appropriate Department and local media, for at least a two (2) week period.
 The areas of search may be broadened at the discretion of the Dean.
-A copy of the advertisement shall be forwarded to the Association. - b) Posting shall identify the date of the posting, the academic semester/session, the course name and number (if known at the time of posting), the starting date and duration, the qualifications for the appointment and the application deadline. - c) A copy of the advertisement shall be forwarded to the Association at the same time as it is submitted for publication, along with a list of the publications and distribution points to which it is being submitted.

-1.2 For Senior Laboratory Instructor;

-Vacancies shall be filled in the first instance by means of internal competition among the Members.
-If there are no qualified internal candidates, the search will be conducted as in (a) and (b) and (c) above.
-The parties agree that the interests of the university are better served by means of an internal appointment where qualified candidates are available.
+A copy of the advertisement shall be forwarded to the Association. - b) Posting shall identify the date of the posting, the academic semester/session, the course name and number (if known at the time of posting), the starting date and duration, the qualifications for the appointment and the application deadline. - c) A copy of the advertisement shall be forwarded to the Association at the same time as it is submitted for publication, along with a list of the publications and distribution points to which it is being submitted. - 3.0 For appointment to continuing 12 month or to Senior Laboratory Instructor; vacancies shall be filled in the first instance by means of internal competition among the Members.
+If there are no qualified internal candidates, , the search will be conducted as in Article 4.3:2.0 above.
+The parties agree that the interests of the university are better served by means of an internal appointment where qualified candidates are available. - 4.0 Selection Committee - i) A Selection Committee shall be struck consisting of the Chair of the Department, who will chair the committee, a Senior Laboratory Instructor or a Laboratory Instructor where possible, and two members of Faculty of the Department, if possible at least one of these should be the Faculty member teaching/coordinating the courses for which the Laboratory Instructor is being hired.
+If the position being filled involves team or coordinated instruction then where possible an additional Senior Laboratory Instructor or Laboratory Instructor that will be involved in the team or coordinated instruction shall also be included on the selection committee. - ii) The Selection Committee shall follow the standard hiring policies and procedures of the University.
+The Selection Committee shall recommend in writing the preferred candidate(s) to the appropriate Dean for approval and appointment.